 Writing helped because it’s my form of self expression.
-During the deployment, it allowed me to take a moment, usually late at night after a mission and often by flashlight, to capture a moment, rethink it, describe it and pour out my feelings about it.
+During the deployment, it allowed me to take a moment, usually late at night after a mission and often by flashlight, to capture a moment, rethink it, describe it, and pour out my feelings about it.
 Writing helped me to decompress some of the stress and tension.

-When I was back home and started working on my book, it allowed me to take that decompression one further step—to find my truth, my voice and to dig for the universal human emotions and experiences that every reader can connect with.
-It’s a war story, a soldier’s story, but we all experience frustration, disgust, hate and destruction as well as joy, surprise, love and creation.
+When I was back home and started working on my book, it allowed me to take that decompression one further step—to find my truth, and my voice and to dig for the universal human emotions and experiences that every reader can connect with.
+It’s a war story, a soldier’s story, but we all experience frustration, disgust, hate, and destruction as well as joy, surprise, love, and creation.
 As unique as the setting was for my story, the themes are common.
 For other soldiers, especially those that I did not deploy with and will never meet, it’s a way to validate their experiences and connect with them.